Packages and Binaries:

 xtermSend "a particularly long string"

-or added to a menu via the .multixtermrc file.
+to a menu via the .multixtermrc file.

 The following .multixtermrc causes tiny xterms to tile across and down